groupdocs-conversion/GroupDocs.Conversion-Products/content/conversion/nodejs-java/_index.en.md

     # code sample loop
     - title: "Converting a Segment of a Large Document"
       content: |
-        With GroupDocs.Conversion for .NET, you can effortlessly convert specific pages from a lengthy document.
+        With GroupDocs.Conversion for Node.js via Java, you can effortlessly convert specific pages from a lengthy document.
         You have two methods to accomplish this, depending on your requirements.
 You can either convert a range of pages or convert specific pages.
         {{< landing/code title="Convert a consecutive range of pages">}}
         ```csharp {style=abap}